zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/platform/porting_TFM_to_a_new_hardware.rst

       This optional Non-Secure world is set-up via the tfm_ns target in the CMakelists.txt file (see below).

+    - How does the non-secure world communicate with the secure world?

+      TF-M supports running the non-secure world on the same CPU as the secure world, communicating via TrustZone or running the non-secure world on a separate CPU, communicating via a mailbox.

+      The architecture is configured in the config.cmake file (see below).

     - How does the FLASH need to be split between worlds?

       The flash split is very dependent on the support of BL2 and NS world.